peteroupc/peteroupc.github.io/randomfunc.md

 [**_Inverse transform sampling_**](https://en.wikipedia.org/wiki/Inverse_transform_sampling) is the most generic way to generate a random number that follows a distribution.

-If the distribution **has a known inverse CDF**, generate a uniform random number in [0, 1) if that number wasn't already pregenerated (e.g. via `RNDU01OneExc()`), and take the inverse CDF of that number.
-Inversion has the following disadvantages, however:
+If the distribution **has a known inverse CDF**, generate a uniform random number in (0, 1) if that number wasn't already pregenerated (e.g. via `RNDU01ZeroOneExc()`), and take the inverse CDF of that number.
+Note the following about inversion, however:

 - If the distribution spans a bigger range than [0, 1], then taking the inverse CDF of the uniform random number can leave gaps, in the sense that some numbers with the same precision as the uniform number may not be generated even if the distribution gives them a chance of occurring; this is especially the case for uniform floating-point numbers close to 1 (Monahan 1985, sec.
 4 and 6)<sup>[**(39)**](#Note39)</sup>.
 - In most cases, the inverse CDF is not available.
 Thus, it has to be approximated.